 Minimum Rebar Cover = 1 inch Top and Bottom

 (ii) Loading

 Superimposed Dead load = 30 psf (uniform) Live load = 50 psf (uniform)

-1.1 GENERATE THE STRUCTURAL MODEL
+1.2 Generate the Structural Model

 When the program is launched from the desktop shortcut or from the computer START menu, the opening screen will appear as below.
 This screen gives you the option to select a design mode of Post-Tensioned or Mild Reinforced.
 For this tutorial, select the Post-Tensioned option and OK.
 This will open the PT mode of the program where the PT input forms are active and loaded.

-In the ADAPT-RC 2019 input screen, click the Options menu and set the Default Code as American-ACI318 (2014) / IBC 2015 and Default Units as American.
+In the ADAPT-PT input screen, click the Options menu and set the Default Code as American-ACI318 (2014) / IBC 2015 and Default Units as American.

-1.1.1 Edit the Project Information
+1.2.1 Edit the Project Information

-1.1.1.1 General Settings
+1.2.1.1 General Settings

 Open the new project by clicking either New on the File menu or the New Project button on the toolbar.
 This automatically opens the General Settings input screen, as in Figure 1.1-1.
 You can enter the General Title and /or Specific Title of the project in that window.
-For the purpose of this tutorial, enter the General Title as Support Line 2.
+For this tutorial we will enter the General Title as Support Line 2.
 This will appear at the top of the first page of the output.
-Enter Specific Title as Two Way Slab.
+Enter Specific Title as Two-Way Slab.
 This will appear at the top of each subsequent page of the output.

 Next, select Geometry Input as Conventional.

 Next, select the Structural System as Two-Way slab.
 Then there is an option to include drop caps, transverse beam and/or drop panels.
-In this case select No. Select No for the option Recommend Slab Thickness.
+In this case select No. Select No for the option to Recommend Slab Thickness.
 Click Next at the bottom right of this screen to open the next input screen, Design Settings.

-FIGURE 1.1-1
+Figure 1.1-1

-1.1.1.2 Design Code
+1.2.1.2 Design Code

 In the Design Code screen, set the code as American-ACI318 (2014) / IBC 2015.

-FIGURE 1.1-2 1.1.1.3 Design Settings This screen is divided into three parts: Analysis options, Design options, and Contribution to unbalanced moment.
+Figure 1.1-2 1.2.1.3 Design Settings This screen is divided into three parts: Analysis options, Design options, and Contribution to unbalanced moment.
 In Analysis options, you can select various calculation settings.

-First, select Yes for Reduce Moments to Face-of-Support option.
+First, select the Execution Mode as Interactive.
+Next, select Yes for Reduce Moments to Face-of-Support option.